 If you are new to voice classes please take a moment to read our

 full sequence of voice and speech classes at City Lit (click here) before choosing.

 How will I be taught, and will there be any work outside the class?

 Practical experience.
 You will be instructed, then recorded and the work played back.
 Your work will be analysed by you, your fellow students and tutor.
 Some recordings will require preparation prior to class.
-This course will be delivered in our media studio.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.

 Are there any other costs?
 Is there anything I need to bring?

 No. Recorded material MAY be made available via Google Classroom at the end of the course in accordance with our privacy policies and data protection regulations.